hannesgnann-hub/easyalias/windows_src/docs/ARCHITECTURE.md

 - one `.cmd` file per alias
 - removes stale `.cmd` files for deleted aliases
 - returns fresh PATH status for the UI

+Deletion uses `move_alias_to_trash`, which removes the active `.cmd` file and records the entry in `trash.json`.
+Restoring recreates the managed command file.
+Entries older than 30 days are purged when Trash is loaded; permanent deletion and `empty_trash` are explicit irreversible actions.

+Portable backup commands export selected entries to a versioned EasyAlias JSON file.
+Import validates and previews the file before merging only the selected entries; matching shortcut names are replaced only when selected.

 `scan_command_file_import` ignores the first-start marker, rescans user-owned `PATH` folders, filters case-insensitive command names already managed by EasyAlias, and returns the remaining candidates.
 It never scans system directories or EasyAlias' own command folder.